belzetrigger/domoticz-FritzBox/README.md

 ## Prepare
 - set up your Fritz!Box
-  - for status, nothing needed
+  - for plain status, nothing needed
   - enable TR064
-  - for future use
+  - for guest Wifi control
     - create user and assign TR064 right to this one